wizroad/hololens-2-x/README.md

 # hololens-2-x
 This project is based on https://github.com/microsoft/HoloLens2ForCV/.
 The project uses the POST method in HTTP request to obtain sensor data stream from HoloLens2 to the server.
-Currently, only RGB(PV) stream is supported.
+(2021-08-09 Updated) Currently, RGB(PV) and Long Throw Depth(DLT) stream is supported.
 Other research mode sensor stream will be updated soon.
 ## HttpServer
 ### Requirements
    - flask